 Qualified engineers are highly sought after in the job market.
 This means that they have strong career prospects.

 The exact salary you will earn depends on a number of factors.
 For instance, the area in which you specialize will impact your salary, and so will the place in which you decide to work.
-With that said, no matter where you work or what area you specialize in, you’ll still be able to command a strong and steady salary as an engineer.
+With that said, no matter your specialty, you’ll still command a strong and steady salary as an engineer.

-To help you better understand what salaries you could earn as an online engineering degree graduate, consider these average salaries for top engineering jobs, collected from Glassdoor:
+For a better understanding of the average salary for an online engineering degree graduate, consider these salaries for top engineering jobs, collected from Glassdoor:

 - Software Engineer: $92,046